juliandehoog/geo-timeseries-to-image/README.md

 - [x_min, x_max], [y_min, y_max], defining a region of interest
 - target resolution of region of interest (spatial discretisation)
-- (x, y) coordinates for a set of points that generate data within the region
+- (x, y) coordinates for all points that generate data within the region
 - values at each of these points for one or more intervals

 **Output**: